 Data that will be re-used are global climate model output for historical and future periods as well convection-permitting regional climate model outputs from the CORDEX FPS-convection and EUCP project as well as global reanalysis data and observational data from weather stations.
 These will be used as input to various climate models and tools within the project, which will generate regional and local scale climate information.
 The data format will predominantly be NetCDF, which is one of the standards in the broad field of climate modeling.
-Conversion to other, less technical data formats such as ASCII text files or spreadsheets will be considered and implemented during the project, depending on user and stakeholder needs.
-For example, WP4 which focuses on hazards and extremes, will generate datasets on climate risk indices which will be stored in NetCDF format but can be modified to other formats for use in the demonstrator cities and beyond.
+Conversion to other, less technical data formats such as CSV text files or spreadsheets will be considered and implemented during the project, depending on user and stakeholder needs.
+For example, WP4 which focuses on hazards and extremes, will generate datasets on climate risk indices which will be stored in NetCDF format, but these can be modified to other formats for use in the demonstrator cities and beyond.

 Social scientists in the project will generate two types of data, one related to in-depth interviews and one related to Agent-Based Modelling (ABM).
 Data from the interviews will include transcripts of the interviews, this data will be anonymized.
 Transcripts of the interviews will be in text format.
 Data from the ABM will include measurements of the variables of interest under the different modelling conditions.
 The format output will be csv.
+In addition, a new dataset will be generated from WP1 T1.1, the knowledge network literature review.
+This dataset will contain information regarding the knowledge networks identified during this task, and of the members of each of the knowledge networks, it will also be in CSV format.